eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `leader_election` - (Computed) - [leader_election_configuration](#leader_election_configuration) - LeaderElection defines the configuration of leader election client.
 - `use_policy_config_map` - (Computed) - Bool - UsePolicyConfigMap enable setting the scheduler policy from a configmap.
 - `feature_gates` - (Computed) - Map(String) - FeatureGates is set of key=value pairs that describe feature gates for alpha/experimental features.
 - `max_persistent_volumes` - (Computed) - Int - MaxPersistentVolumes changes the maximum number of persistent volumes the scheduler will scheduler onto the same<br />node.
-Only takes into affect if value is positive.
-This corresponds to the KUBE_MAX_PD_VOLS environment variable,<br />which has been supported as far back as Kubernetes 1.7.
-The default depends on the version and the cloud provider<br />as outlined: https://kubernetes.io/docs/concepts/storage/storage-limits/.
+Only takes effect if value is positive.
+This corresponds to the KUBE_MAX_PD_VOLS environment variable.<br />The default depends on the version and the cloud provider<br />as outlined: https://kubernetes.io/docs/concepts/storage/storage-limits/.
 - `qps` - (Computed) - Quantity - Qps sets the maximum qps to send to apiserver after the burst quota is exhausted.
 - `burst` - (Computed) - Int - Burst sets the maximum qps to send to apiserver after the burst quota is exhausted.
 - `authentication_kubeconfig` - (Computed) - String - AuthenticationKubeconfig is the path to an Authentication Kubeconfig.